dejwk/roo_display/README.md

 * The PNG decoder requires non-trivial amount of RAM (~40 KB), which you may not have to spare.
 It is also somewhat CPU-internsive.
 * Using a filesystem is not cheap.
 Serving images from SD or even SPIFFS is slow compared to serving directly from PROGMEM.
-* The PNG format is not ideal for really tiny images due to various overheads.
+* The PNG format may not be best for really tiny images due to various overheads.
+PNGs have plenty of optional metadata that you may need to strip to improve performance.

 The `roo_display` library is able to serve raw, uncompressed raster formats, using a wide variety of color encodings, from 32 bit-per-pixel ARGB down to 1 bit-per-pixel bitmask.
 Attitionally, it supports a custom, lightweight run-length compression, which can further reduce the image footprint, often significantly.
 Most of the time, the data will be small enough to be stored directly in PROGMEM.